EnzymeFunctionInitiative/EST/docs/source/pipelines/est/index.rst

    accession IDs to sequences is performed concurrently, resulting in a number of FASTA files equal to the number of accession ID file shards.

-   If the input mode is a FASTA file, accesison IDs will still try to be identified so that taxonomy information can be associated with the sequences.
+   If the input mode is a FASTA file, accessison IDs will still try to be identified so that taxonomy information can be associated with the sequences.
    The ID headers in the file may be rewritten internally.

-   If multiplexing is enabled, CD-HIT will be used to reduce the set of imported sequences to a representiative subset.
+   If multiplexing is enabled, CD-HIT will be used to reduce the set of imported sequences to a representative subset.
 A smaller number of sequences will be used in the all-by-all BLAST, meaning it should execute more quickly and return a smaller number of edges.
 The alignment score and other values from each representative sequence is then assigned to each of the sequences for